RetroAchievements/docs/docs/developer-docs/leaderboards.md

 **Tip**: the most common mistake when creating leaderboards through the site editor is forgetting the `h` when trying to reference an 8-bit memory address.

-**Note**: You can use HitCounts in the Start/Submit/Cancel triggers, but you are responsible for resetting them.
+**Note**: You can use `HitCount`s in the Start/Submit/Cancel triggers, but you are responsible for resetting them.
 These triggers are evaluated every frame, and the state of the leaderboard is dependent on which ones are true.
-As such, the HitCount will increment even when the leaderboard is not active unless you have an explicit ResetIf condition.
+As such, the `HitCount` will increment even when the leaderboard is not active unless you have an explicit ResetIf condition.

 ### Cancel Conditions